EmberEmu/Hexi/README.md

 <img src="docs/assets/frog-writing-portable-code-is-easy-peasy.png" alt="Writing portable code is easy peasy">

-In the first example, reading our `UserPacket` would only work as expected if the program that wrote the data laid everything out in the same way as our own program.
+In the first example, reading our `LoginPacket` would only work as expected if the program that wrote the data laid everything out in the same way as our own program.
 This might not be the case for reasons of architecture differences, compiler flags, etc.

 Here's the same example but doing it portably.